Thursday, December 18, 2014

 There is no Group Class the Tuesday following the recital.

-However, please join us Tuesday December 16th for our Christmas Ceilidh
+However, please join us Tuesday December 16th for our Christmas Ceilidh!

 Don't know what a Ceilidh is?
 Come to class and find out as we chat, play music and games and enjoy this final time playing together before the new year!